anko/partser/readme.markdown

    the number argument was given, that [capturing group](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp#grouping-back-references) is returned.
  - `test`: Takes a function argument.
-Consumes 1 character and passes it as an argument to the function.
+Consumes 1 character and passes it and the environment as arguments to the function.
 Succeeds and returns that character if the function returns true.
 Fails otherwise.
-Nice for custom checks with Unicode characters.
+Nice for checking Unicode character ranges for instance.
  - `custom`: Used to construct custom parser primitives with your own logic.
    Takes a function argument.
 Your function should have the same interface as the built-in parsers: take 2 arguments (the input string, and integer offset